ericyd/gdrive-copy/README.md

 ## Disclaimers

-This process deletes all original information regarding creation date and revision history.
+1. This process deletes all original information regarding creation date and revision history.
+2. Despite being able to access the web app from Firefox or other browsers, the app only works in Chrome or Chromium at this time.

 ## Bugs?
 Comments?
 Questions?